 Imagine designing a product that proves useful to a major corporation.
 George Fox engineering students get that very privilege as part of the department's capstone Senior Design course, taken in the fall and spring of the senior year.

-The senior design teams completed nine projects in 2013-14, ranging in type from a nano infrared camera to a steel mill conveying system to a local highway intersection redesign.
+The senior design teams completed eight projects in 2014-15, ranging in type from a precision time motion capture device to a surgical instrument for burn patients to a public building site plan.
 Their hard work was celebrated at the Senior Banquet, held at the Evergreen Aviation Museum.
 They also made presentations to the engineering department and sponsoring companies, as well as demonstrated their prototypes at the annual Engineering Expo.